 Sub-Genre- Serial Killer

-What's it About?- Tony is an mousy, socially awkward, creepy British guy who gets picked on and pushed around an awful lot.
-He brings it on himself, being a shut-in welfare leeching loner, who watches old 80's action movies and has no social skills whatsoever, but still you have to feel for the guy.
-Maybe a little bit.
+Tony is an mousy, socially-awkward, creepy British guy who gets picked on and pushed around an awful lot.
+He brings it on himself, being a shut-in welfare-leeching loner, who watches old 80's action movies and has no social skills whatsoever, but still you have to feel for the guy.
+Maybe just a little bit.

 So that's really it as far as the story goes.
 I guess that the audience is supposed to wonder things like will get the job or won't he, did he kill the kid or not, or does he go to leather bear night at the Pink Pucker Hole regularly, or just when he's in the mood, but who really cares.